CyberKnight-cmd/cpp-dsa/readme.md

-Here is your **clean, professional README.md** for the **CPP repository**, tailored to your current structure and learning purpose:

----

 # 💻 C++ DSA and Competitive Programming

 Welcome to my **C++ Data Structures and Algorithms repository**, containing structured practice codes, course notes, and competitive programming problems.